vservtech/restic-cron-docker/Readme.md

 Look into docker-compose.yml for this repo:
 - bind mount all interesting files & configuration folders into the docker image, like `./ansible/hosts`
+- playbooks can be mounted to `/opt/ansible-workdir`, which is the WORKDIR defined in the Dockerfile
 - start with `docker-compose up`
 - run a command inside this container with docker-compose run ansible ansible all -m ping -u you